sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## SOME CLARIFICATIONS on the CONCEPTS:

-**Safety** is related to freedom from accidents and material losses.
+**Safety** is related to freedom from accidents and material damages and looses.

 **Safety** is NOT **Reliability**!!
 Reliability is the correctness of a system performing it's intended duty/function during a consecutive period.